rse/typopro/README.md

 Collection Features
 -------------------

+- **Preselection** & **Assembling**:
+  The fonts were carefully hand-selected, manually downloaded and consistently assembled into the TypoPRO collection.
+For many fonts the real upstream vendor origin of their latest versions had to be determined first, too.

 - **Glyph Design**:
   All fonts have their glyphs (individual characters) beautifully designed and this way provide a really wonderful optical appearance.